Anif declaration

 The Anif declaration (Anifer Erklärung) was issued by Ludwig III, King of Bavaria, on 12 November 1918 at Anif Palace, Austria.

-It was a declaration in which the monarch relieved all civil servants and military personnel from their oath of loyalty to him and ended the 738-year rule of the House of Wittelsbach in Bavaria.
+It was a declaration in which the monarch relieved all civil servants and military personnel from their oath of loyalty to him.
+Although he never used the word "abdication," the new socialist government of Kurt Eisner deemed it as such and declared Ludwig deposed.
+This effectively ended the 738-year dynasty of the House of Wittelsbach in Bavaria.

 Historical background

-With the imminent collapse of the German Empire at the end of the First World War in November 1918, the Kingdom of Bavaria, like all other states of the Empire, was in a state of transition from monarchy to republic.
+With the imminent collapse of the German Empire at the end of the First World War in November 1918, the Kingdom of Bavaria, like all other states of the Empire, was in a state of transition from a monarchy to a republic.

 Max von Speidel, Minister of War in the Bavarian government, under orders from Kurt Eisner, tried to persuade King Ludwig on 10 November (the day before the Armistice) to issue a declaration in which he would release all officers of the Bavarian Army of their oath.
 Speidel however arrived at the King's residence at Schloss Wildenwart, near Rosenheim, after Ludwig had already left for Austria.

 Ludwig III decided to leave Bavaria temporarily for Austria, and, following an invitation of Ernst Graf von Moy, decided to take up residence at Anif Palace, near Salzburg.
 There, he ordered Otto Ritter von Dandl, the last prime minister of the Kingdom of Bavaria, to issue a declaration.
 Dandl demanded an abdication but the King was only willing to issue a statement absolving all officers, soldiers and government officials of the Kingdom of their oath.
 With this, the Anif declaration, Dandl returned to the Bavarian capital, Munich.